greenelab/deep-review/manuscript.md

 Single-cell methods are generating excitement as biologists characterize the vast heterogeneity within unicellular species and between cells of the same tissue type in the same organism [@1AWC7HsO0].
 For instance, tumor cells and neurons can both harbor extensive somatic variation [@1GvfSy48x].
-Understanding single-cell diversity in all its dimensions -- genetic, epigenetic, transcriptomic, proteomic, morphologic, and metabolic -- is key if treatments are to be targeted not only to a specific individual, but also to specific pathological subsets of cells.
+Understanding single-cell diversity in all its dimensions -- genetic, epigenomic, transcriptomic, proteomic, morphologic, and metabolic -- is key if treatments are to be targeted not only to a specific individual, but also to specific pathological subsets of cells.
 Single-cell methods also promise to uncover a wealth of new biological knowledge.
 A sufficiently large population of single cells will have enough representative "snapshots" to recreate timelines of dynamic biological processes.
-If tracking processes over time is not the limiting factor, single-cell techniques can provide maximal resolution compared to averaging across all cells in bulk tissue, enabling the study of transcriptional bursting with single-cell fluorescence *in situ* hybridization or the heterogeneity of epigenetic patterns with single-cell Hi-C or ATAC-seq [@QafUwNKn; @v97iPXDw].
+If tracking processes over time is not the limiting factor, single-cell techniques can provide maximal resolution compared to averaging across all cells in bulk tissue, enabling the study of transcriptional bursting with single-cell fluorescence *in situ* hybridization or the heterogeneity of epigenomic patterns with single-cell Hi-C or ATAC-seq [@QafUwNKn; @v97iPXDw].
-Joint profiling of single-cell epigenetic and transcriptional states provides unprecedented views of regulatory processes [@1CAw3FaPI].
+Joint profiling of single-cell epigenomic and transcriptional states provides unprecedented views of regulatory processes [@1CAw3FaPI].

 However, large challenges exist in studying single cells.
 Relatively few cells can be assayed at once using current droplet, imaging, or microwell technologies, and low-abundance molecules or modifications may not be detected by chance due to a phenomenon known as dropout, not to be confused with the dropout layer of deep learning.